Posted by Yvette Noel on May 10, 2019

 Next Comes Coding

-Many students state they were not adequately trained on CPT (procedure) and ICD-10 (diagnosis) coding.
+Many new chiropractors state they were not adequately trained on CPT (procedure) and ICD-10 (diagnosis) coding.
 Often, they rely on peers to advise them on what codes to utilize only to find they received incorrect advice.
 They may find themselves in question with their state, payer and federal programs.
 A common misconception is coding CMT services by simply counting the regions where the CMT was provided.
 This is not correct coding.
 What about when you perform a muscle therapy in the same region of the CMT?
 Can this be billed separately?
 You were trained to treat them but didn’t learn all the nuances that go along with your new title of “doctor”.

-Maybe you aren’t sure if you want to accept insurance in your office and you are electing to be an all – cash practice that accepts every patient that walks in the door.
+Maybe you aren’t sure if you want to accept insurance in your office as a new chiropractor and you are electing to be an all – cash practice that accepts every patient that walks in the door.
 That’s permissible, isn’t it?
 Medicare states “The opt out law does not define “physician” to include chiropractors; therefore, they may not opt out of Medicare and provide services under private contract.
 Physical therapists in independent practice and occupational therapists in independent practice cannot opt out because they are not within the opt out law’s definition of either a “physician” or “practitioner”.”
 So, can you truly be a cash office?
 What happens if you only enroll with Medicare?

 Doctor, Meet Compliance!